AdminUmesh/Dev-Notes/Web Fundamentals & Mislenious/Sql_transactions & ACID_Properties.md

 # SQL Transactions and Commands

 ## What is a Transaction in SQL?
-A transaction in SQL is a sequence of one or more SQL statements that are executed as a single unit of work.
-The idea is that all the operations within a transaction should either complete successfully together (**COMMIT**) or fail together (**ROLLBACK**)—ensuring data integrity.
+transaction is the sequence of SQL statements that are executed as a single unit of work.
+It ensure all queries either complete successfully together (**COMMIT**) or fail together (**ROLLBACK**)—ensuring data integrity.

 ## ACID
 ACID properties are four rules that make database transactions reliable and safe.

-`We use ACID so that a transaction involves multiple database operations, the database doesn't end up in an incorrect or half-completed state.`
+`We use ACID so that a transaction involves multiple table or database operations, the database doesn't end up in an incorrect or half-completed state.`

 ## Key Properties – ACID